PICK OF THE WEEK

 Tord Rosenvang from Sweden shares pics of his hotrod Z900

 Tord Rosenvang, owner of JMX Engineering out of Ljungby, Sweden recently contacted Classic-Japanese-Bikes to offer up this gorgeous Kawasaki z900 for our enjoyment.
-There's a table of specifications and descriptions of work done on this hotrod Kawasaki below.
-You can click on any image to visit the JMX Engineering facebook page.
+There's a table of specifications and descriptions of work done on this hotrod Kawasaki.
+You can click on the image below to see and read much more.

 A quick YouTube look at David Silver's Vintage Honda Museum